Bromgard/rcblack/grammar/lesson11.md

 | Dat. |  -u  |  -um   |
 | Gen. |  -u  |  -na   |

+## How to use the dictionary

-The noun paradigms offered in the previous lesson and outlined in Aleric's sheet are good rules-of-thumb you can use to reference while you begin reading your first texts.
+The noun paradigms offered in the above lesson and outlined in Aleric's sheet are good rules-of-thumb you can use to reference while you begin reading your first texts.
 Zoega's concise dictionary also contains a very handy reference grammar as well.
 However, be aware that there are many exceptions to these rules.
-Some resources break down the nouns into even more categories.
+Some resources break down the nouns into even more categories (which are expressed in the variant patterns in these charts).
 Others organize the noun paradigms based on reconstructed relationships uncovered by historical comparative linguists.
-I believe the simplest course of action is simply learn attributes of each noun as you build your vocabulary.
+I believe the simplest course of action is to simply learn the attributes of each noun as you build your vocabulary.
 When you memorize a noun, be mindful of the noun's gender and it's pattern of declension.
-So, when you acquaint yourself with a new noun, say, _konungr_, it would be most useful to memorize the definite article alongside the lexical form to internalize the noun's gender.

-It is also highly recommended that the student consult the academic dictionaries often, particularly Cleasby-Vifusson's disctionary.